ivotron/quiho-popper/paper/paper.md

 allows us to address (2), i.e. to reduce the amount of work required to run tests.

-Thus, the main challenge to inferring fine granularity resource utilization patterns (3,4) lies in quantifying the performance of the platform in a consistent way.
-One alternative is to look at the hardware specification and infer performance characteristics from this, an almost impossible task.
-For example, the spec might specify that the machine has DDR4 memory sticks, with a theoretical peak throughput of 10 GB/s, but the actual memory bandwidth could be less (usually is, by a non-deterministic fraction of the advertised performance).
+Thus, the main challenge to inferring resource utilization patterns lies in quantifying the performance of the platform in a consistent way (3,4).
+One alternative is to look at the hardware specification and infer performance characteristics from this, a highly inaccurate task due to the lack of correspondence between advertised (or theoretical peak throughput) and actual performance observed in reality.
+For example, the spec of a platform might specify that the machine has DDR4 memory sticks, with a theoretical peak throughput of 10 GB/s, but the actual memory bandwidth could be less (usually is, by a non-deterministic fraction of the advertised performance).

 _quiho_ solves this problem by characterizing machine performance using microbenchmarks.
 These performance vectors are the "fingerprint" that characterizes the behavior of a machine [@jimenez_characterizing_2016a].
-These performance vectors, obtained over a sufficiently large set of machines[^how-big], can serve as the foundation for building a prediction model of the performance of an application when executed on new ("unseen") machines
+These vectors, obtained over a sufficiently large set of machines[^how-big], can serve as the foundation for building a prediction model of the performance of an application when executed on new ("unseen") machines